xigxog/kubefox/docs/quickstart.md

     👋 Hello World!
     ```

-Take another look at the pods running on Kubernetes now that you performed a
+Take another look at the pods running on Kubernetes now that you performed
-release.
+another deployment and release.

 ```{ .shell .copy }
 kubectl get pods --namespace kubefox-demo